-How long does one need to take progesterone pills for in PCOS?Endocrinology Gynaecology Women's Health
+How long does one need to take progesterone pills for in PCOS?Hormonal Conditions Gynaecology Women's Health PCOS

 In PCOS, periods tend to be irregular and less frequent.